 Columbia University in New York City

 Columbia University's School of Journalism administers some of the top awards for written communication including the Pulitzer Prize and the Chancellor Award.
 The school features several research centers and institutes focusing on specific issues pertaining to media and communications, such as the Brown Institute for Media Innovation and the Tow Center for Digital Journalism.
 The Ph.D. in Communication at Columbia University involves the study of several disciplines, including political science, anthropology, business, and film studies.
 Students create an individualized course of study and concentrate on specific areas pertinent to communications, such as history, sociology, or international affairs.

 University of Southern California in Los Angeles

-The Annenberg School for Communication and Journalism at USC has a Ph.D. in Communication program.
+The Annenberg School for Communication and Journalism at the University of Southern California offers a Ph.D. in Communication.
 The program provides an interdisciplinary focus on behavior in communication and has various areas of concentration, which include culture and community, information and political economy, health communication, rhetoric and political communication, and groups, organizations, and networks.
 Starting their second year, Ph.D. students have numerous opportunities for assistantships in research centers such as the Annenberg Innovation Lab and the Center for the Digital Future.

 Find schools that offer these popular programs